tecunningham/tecunningham.github.io/_drafts/ambiguity.md

 Here's my suggestion: we have a strong disinclination to bet on things which are *informationally-sensitive*, and the typical examples of ambiguous bets are, as well as being ambiguous, informationally sensitive.

-Define informational sensitivity of a bet as the expected return to effort in changing my posteriors -- i.e., if I spend an hour investigating this topic, how much do I expect my posteriors to change?
-If I spend an hour examining a coin I'm unlikely to change my estimating probability of it landing heads or tails when you throw it, but if I spend an hour looking up information about boxing and wrestling I'm quite likely to change my beliefs about who would win in a fight.
+Define informational sensitivity of a bet as the expected return to effort, measured in the expected change in beliefs -- i.e., if I spend an hour investigating this topic, how much do I expect my posteriors to change?
+If I spend an hour examining a coin I'm unlikely to change my estimating probability of it landing heads when you throw it, however if I spend an hour looking up information about boxing and wrestling I'm quite likely to change my beliefs about who would win in a fight.
+I believe that this is the reason why we have different intuitions about the two cases.

-Then why are we unwilling to take ambiguous bets?
+So then why would we be unwilling to take ambiguous bets?
 Because we are relying on the same instinct that restrains us from betting on horses: you worry that, when playing against an expert, whatever decision you make will be wrong.
 When you have a strong belief about a probability, as in the case with the coin, then you are happy bet on it; but when you have a weak belief then you are generally unwilling because typically the other party is better informed than you.

-So far so good, but you could say that this doesn't explain why you're wary of an informationally sensitive bet even when you can choose which side to take.
+So far so good, but you could say that this doesn't explain why you're wary of an informationally sensitive bet even when you are free to choose which side to take (either the boxer or the wrestler).
 Well the explanation says that you have an *intuition* against informationally sensitive bets, and intuitions tend to be leaky -- they fire even in cases where they are not strictly appropriate.

 However there is an additional argument: in some cases, even when people have a choice of which side of a bet to take, they typically choose the wrong one, as in three-card monte or on paper-scissors-rock.
 In these cases it is *rational* - in a sense - to not want to take any of the bets on offer - because you have a belief - with evidence for that belief - that whichever arm you choose it's likely to be the wrong one, by the fact that you chose it.

 A prediction of this theory is that we would be willing to bet on events for which we do not know a 'true' probability but which we believe to be informationally insensitive.
-For example, XXX.
+For example, **XXX***.

-This concept is related to the Holmstrom-Tirole theory of liquidity: “informationally insensitive” assets are liquid, i.e. easily traded, because we do not expect that our counterpart in a trade will have more information than ourself, implying we are not concerned about asymmetric information.
+This concept is related to the Holmstrom-Tirole theory of liquidity: “informationally insensitive” assets are liquid, i.e. easily traded, because we do not expect that our counterparty in a trade will have more information than ourself, implying we are not concerned about asymmetric information.
 Holmstrom and Tirole say that the market for mortage backed securities was very liquid exactly because those assets were opaque.
 The opacity meant that the returns to effort (i.e., the expected change in posteriors given effort in researching their value) was low.
 The moral hazard problem was therefore less severe, because you expected the other guy didn't know much more than you about sorting good securities from bad securities.
 When the securities started being downgraded then the returns to effort increase as the value becomes closer to the kink on the bond payoff curve; thus the lemons problem appears, and the market suddenly lost its liquidity.

 # Notes

-* **Ellsberg on reactions to the paradox:** 1961: “Responses do vary.
+* **Ellsberg on reactions to the paradox, 1961:** “Responses do vary.
 There are those who do not violate the axioms, or say they won’t, even in these situations (e.g., G. Debreu, R. Schlaifer, P. Samuelson); such subjects tend to apply the axioms rather than their intuition, and when in doubt, to apply some form of the Principle of Insufficient Reason.
 Some violate the axioms cheerfully, even with gusto (J. Marschak, N. Dalky); others sadly but persistently….
 Still others (H. Raiffa) tend, intuitively, to violate the axioms but feel guilty about it and go back into further analysis.”

 * **Gilboa's example.** There's a paper somewhere by Itzhak Gilboa, about ambiguity aversion, that describes a thought experiment which is meant to motivate ambiguity aversion.
 Something like this: you're looking for the lecture theatre and you see two doors, each with a sign in a foreign language.
 What probabilities do you assign to each being the lecture theatre?
 When I read it I could see that the example is bad: the intuition it evokes doesn't support ambiguity-aversion, and in fact there's another, better, explanation of what's going on.
 Seeing that Gilboa's motivating example for ambiguity is no good gives me confidence that ambiguity aversion, as a theory, is a not addressing a real need.
+  &nbsp;

-    But then I think of the motivating examples I have given in my own papers, and remember that they often technically not quite right, I gloss over some detail.
+  But then I think of the motivating examples I have given in my own papers, and remember that they are often technically not quite right, I gloss over some detail.
 I had hoped that my readers are either too slow to spot the flaw, or too quick to be bothered by it because they see that the theory's good despite it being hard to give a really crisp example.

-***

-See argument on FB here:
+* See also some argument on FB here: https://www.facebook.com/tom.cunningham.374549/posts/10156983299730230?comment_id=10156983852265230&reply_comment_id=10156985759695230&comment_tracking=%7B%22tn%22%3A%22R%22%7D
-https://www.facebook.com/tom.cunningham.374549/posts/10156983299730230?comment_id=10156983852265230&reply_comment_id=10156985759695230&comment_tracking=%7B%22tn%22%3A%22R%22%7D